 Low-density lipoprotein or LDL (bad) cholesterol contributes to plaque buildup along with triglycerides, another lipid.
 High-density lipoprotein or HDL (good) cholesterol discourages plaque buildup.
 Plaque can threaten the blood supply to the heart, brain, legs or kidneys, leading to heart attack, stroke or even death.

-Registered dietitian Kate Patton, MEd, RD, CCSD, LD, and exercise physiologist Michael Crawford, MS, cardiac rehabilitation supervisor, share 10 tips — five for lowering cholesterol through diet and five for making the most of exercise:
+To reduce your risk for heart-related emergencies, registered dietitian Kate Patton, MEd, RD, CCSD, LD, and exercise physiologist Michael Crawford, MS, share 10 tips — five for lowering cholesterol through diet and five for making the most of exercise:

 Forgo fatty meats, like processed meats such as bologna, salami, pepperoni and hot dogs; and fatty red meats, such as ribs and prime cuts of beef, pork, veal or lamb.
 Also, skip skin on chicken or turkey.
 Avoid full-fat dairy products such as whole milk, cheese, cream, sour cream, cream cheese and butter.
 These foods contain saturated fat as well as cholesterol — both associated with higher blood cholesterol and plaque buildup.

 Specifically, get friendly with foods high in soluble fiber.
 In the gut, soluble fiber can bind to bile (which is made up of cholesterol) and remove it.
 Look for soluble fiber in oats, oat bran, ground flaxseed, psyllium, barley, dried beans and legumes, fruits and root vegetables, as well as some whole-grain cereals.